 An equity instrument is any contract that evidences a residual interest in the assets of the Group after deducting all of its liabilities.
-Equity instruments issued by the Company are recognised at the proceeds received, net of direct issue costs.
+Equity instruments issued by the group entities are recorded at the proceeds received, net of direct issue costs.